vintlabs/fauxmoESP/README.md

 ## Notice

-**As of October 2020 https://github.com/pvint/fauxmoESP is the new home for fauxmoESP**
+**As of October 2020 https://github.com/vintlabs/fauxmoESP is the new home for fauxmoESP!!**

 **Many thanks for all of the work that Xose Perez has put into this project!**

 ## History